Agency Theory, Game Theory, and Procurement Cost Avoidance

 A rational person is unlikely to work hard to achieve an avoidance and then have it dismissed as lacking credibility.
 Such a person is likely to exercise passive opportunism instead.

-Principals' role will be to control and monitor an agent, negotiate the importance of cost avoidance with peers, and establish processes, means, and resources to provide quality analysis.
+The principals' role will be to control and monitor an agent, negotiate the importance of cost avoidance with peers, and establish processes, means, and resources to provide quality analysis.

 P.S.
 If you appreciate hundreds of hours invested in researching and writing this blog, you can buy me a coffee or subscribe for the membership by following this link.
 Thank you!